-It is an offence under the Crossbows Act 1987 for a person to sell or let on hire a crossbow or part of a crossbow to a person under the age of 18 (it is also an offence for a person under the age of 18 to buy or hire a crossbow or part of a crossbow).
+It is an offence under the Crossbows Act 1987 for a person to sell or let on hire a crossbow or part of a crossbow to a person under 18 (it is also an offence for a person under 18 to buy or hire a crossbow or part of a crossbow).
 There is an exception in that the Act does not apply to crossbows with a draw weight of less than 1.4 kilograms.

 The Firearms Act 1968 prohibits a person other than a registered firearms dealer from selling or transferring, exposing for sale or transfer and possessing for sale or transfer an air weapon.

 It is an offence under this Act to sell or let on hire any firearm or ammunition to a person under 18.